stevekanger/react-superstore/README.md

-# React Global State Hook
+# React Global State Hook - React Hstore

 Simple hook for adding and managing global state in your react app.